potory/AuToolbox/README.md

 ```
 This will set the same value for the width as it was before.
 > **Warning**<br>
-Additionally, note that it is not necessary to set this value manually as every subsequent iteration will use the config file from the previous iteration with all its values.
+Additionally, note that it is not necessary to set value like this manually as every subsequent iteration will use the config file from the previous iteration with all its values.

----
 ### #mult

 `#mult()` can be used to multiply values.
 For example: